 1. Frosted Branch Forest (Zero-Dollar Showstopper)

 If you have access to a yard, a park, or basically a sidewalk, you’ve got materials.
-Grab a few fallen branches, give them a spa day, and turn them into a sculptural winter vignette.
+This is one of those DIY winter wonderland decorations that costs almost nothing: grab a few fallen branches, give them a spa day, and turn them into a sculptural winter vignette.

 How To Do It